404 Conflict of Interest for Externally Funded Projects

-All investigators are required to disclose their outside financial interests to the University on an annual and on an ad hoc basis, as described below.
-The institutional official is responsible for the distribution, receipt, processing, review, and retention of disclosure forms.
+All Investigators are required to disclose in writing their conflicts of interest, to include any outside financial interests, to the University on an annual and on an ad hoc basis, as described below.
+The Institutional Official is responsible for the distribution, receipt, processing, review, and retention of disclosure forms.

 B. Ad hoc Disclosures.
 In addition to annual disclosure, certain situations require ad hoc disclosure.
-All Investigators must disclose their significant financial Iinterests to the University, through the institutional official, within thirty (30) days of their initial appointment or employment.
+All Investigators must disclose their significant financial interests to the University, through the Institutional Official, within thirty (30) days of their initial appointment or employment.

-Prior to entering into sponsored projects or applications for sponsored projects where the investigator has a significant financial interest, the investigator must submit to the institutional official an ad hoc updated disclosure of his/her significant financial interests with the outside entity.
-The University will not submit a research proposal unless the investigator(s) have submitted such ad hoc disclosures.
+Prior to entering into sponsored projects or applications for sponsored projects where the Investigator has a significant financial interest, the Investigator must submit to the Institutional Official an ad hoc updated disclosure of their significant financial interests with the outside entity.
+The University will not submit a research proposal unless the Investigator(s) have submitted such ad hoc disclosures.

 IV.
 Review and Decision of the Institutional Official

-If the disclosure form reveals a significant financial interest, it will be reviewed by the institutional official or designee for a determination of whether it constitutes a financial conflict of interest.
-If a financial conflict of interest exists, the institutional official will take action within sixty (60) days to eliminate, reduce, or manage the conflict, as appropriate.
+If the disclosure form reveals a significant financial interest or a conflict of interest related to the research, it will be reviewed by the Institutional Official, and/or University's Conflict of Interest Committee in collaboration with the Offices of Research and Sponsored Programs and Academic Affairs, for a determination of whether it constitutes a conflict of interest.
+If a conflict of interest exists, the Institutional Official will take action within sixty (60) days to eliminate, reduce, mitigate, or manage the conflict, as appropriate.

-A financial conflict of interest will exist when the institutional official or designee determines that a significant financial interest could directly and significantly affect the design, conduct, or reporting of PHS-supported research, as well as any other externally funded research.
-If the institutional official determines that there is a financial conflict of interest that can be managed, he/she must require and approve a written management plan before any related research goes forward.
-The affected investigator is responsible for developing and submitting a proposed management plan, in consultation with the institutional official.
+A conflict of interest will exist when the Institutional Official determines that the reported interest could directly and significantly affect the design, conduct, or reporting of PHS-supported research, as well as any other externally funded research.
+If the Institutional Official determines that there is a conflict of interest that can be managed or mitigated, they must require and approve a written management plan before any related research goes forward.
+The affected Investigator is responsible for developing and submitting a proposed management plan, in consultation with the Institutional Official.

 V. Notification to Funding Agency of Financial Conflict of Interest